 If you still believe AI is the best approach, and if you can make it work, then you are probably justified in using it.

-How do we use AI in Functionize?
+How do we use artificial intelligence in Functionize?

 Here at Functionize, we make a lot of noise about our intelligent test agent.
 But, some of you may ask, how do you justify calling it intelligent?
 How do we know you’re not just another of those companies claiming to do AI?
 Well, let’s look at our checklist above and compare it with our approach: